TRON-Bioinformatics/tronflow-vcf-postprocessing/README.md

 This pipeline has several objectives:
 * Variant filtering
-* Variant normalization
+* Variant normalization (BCFtools and vt)
-* Technical annotations from different BAM files
+* Technical annotations from different BAM files (VAFator)
-* Functional annotations
+* Functional annotations (SnpEff or BCFtools csq)

 All of the previous steps are optional.